rorydawn96/craft-collection/pages/about.md

 While this is primarily for personal use if you feel inspired by what you see please feel free to reach out to me at rorydawn96@gmail.com and I will try to pass along any pattern information we still have.

-This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

-- a CSV of collection metadata
-- a folder of JPG images or PDF documents

-For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!